-It is sobering, this Christmas, that new data* has revealed half of ATU “inmates” in December 2015 were already in that institution when analysis began in 2013.
+It is sobering, this Christmas, that new data* has revealed half of Assessment and Treatment Unit (ATU) “inmates” in December 2015 were already in that institution when analysis began in 2013.

 So-called Assessment and Treatment Units are designed to offer a short term crisis intervention, allowing a swift return home.
 This data proves that they don’t.
 They incarcerate people for the long term.